Mokshu3242/DSCI-691/README.md

 - Evaluate additional genomic foundation models.
 - Explore larger transformer architectures.
 - Extend classification to other regulatory elements such as enhancers and splice sites.
-- Investigate additional forms of biological distribution shift.
+- Investigate additional forms of biological distribution shift, such as taxanomic and functional.
 - Apply interpretability methods to identify important genomic features learned by the model.
 - Explore multi-task genomic prediction frameworks.